 "All the new business deals in the world won't help you if those same customers churn.
 There's a reason we track the Lifetime Value (LTV) of our clients.
 You need a framework in place that will help you expand your relationships with current clients just as much if not more than you need a well-running Lead Gen function"

-Decide and always put the customer first.
+First things first, you’d need the right strategy in place for your framework.
+In this case, it is to take a customer-first approach.
 As RevOps, it’s important to understand your business from your customers' point of view.
 Businesses mainly lose revenue due to churn or not having the opportunity to create expansion revenue.
 And the main reason is the mismatch between the GTM strategy and the customer journey, or due to the internal processes not meeting the needs of the customers.
 This is why it’s crucial to build a detailed customer journey map, which would give you a clear picture of where you fall short.
-Further, it helps you resolve the problem of churn, and identify the areas of expansion.
+Further, it helps you resolve the problem of churn, and identify the areas for expansion.

 Floor or Average Go-Live Duration: The time taken to sign a contract and go live plays an important role in defining the holding period.
 Ideally, the average go-live duration should be your floor.
 In some cases, this metric is calculated at a regional or team level if there are stark differences between go-live durations.